Grid

 When to use it

 The Grid object (see About Components for the semantic difference between Objects and Components) is used to create a flexible and responsive layout for your components.
-It allows you to define columns and rows that adjust based on the screen size, providing a consistent and organized structure.
+It allows you to define columns that adjust based on the screen size (not container width), providing a consistent and organized structure.

 Variants